by the Open Source Security Foundation (OpenSSF), 2025-03-19

 for logical Heading2 entries, and so on.

-Each heading name should be unique (so that the generated ids are unique).
+Each heading name should be unique (so the generated ids are unique).

 You can reference any heading via its ID, e.g., [text](#ID)